4. Second Shade

 Production Assistance: Alex Chacinski, Dan Bergeron, Layne Hinton, Joey Aguilar, Sophia Malbarosa,

-Fabrication: Action Scaffolding, Steel & Oak Designs, Beech Nursery
+Action Scaffolding, Steel & Oak Designs,

 Photo Documentation: Samuel Engelking